stephanlphilips/pulse_lib/Readme.md

 This is a pulse library that is build to make pulses that are commonly used to control spin qubits coherenly.
 A lot of attention is given to performance, structure and ease of use.
 At the moment the library only has a back-end that is suited for Keysight PXI AWG systems

 Features now include:
-* support for any pulse and sine waves (phase coherent atm)
+* support for arbitrary pulse/sine wave based sequences (phase coherent atm)
-* Sequencing
 * Fully multidimensional.
 Execute any command as a loop in any dimension.
 * Short and clean syntax.
 No sympy.
 * Native support for virtual gates